 Did you ever have a foreign friend visiting your hometown?
 If you did, don’t deny it; you tried to show them the best of your city.
 The things that make you proud of living there.
 Well, don’t forget that food tour guides are also locals.
 And they too, want to show you the best of their city.
 If a food tour is done properly (and most of the food tours I took were), you will visit not only amazing local eateries but also see some interesting shops, high-end spots, and hidden gems along the way.
 And it doesn’t get much better than learning about a new city with a full belly!

-If you devote enough time in research, maybe you can visit most of the places featured in food tours.
+If you devote enough time to research, maybe you can visit most of the places featured in food tours.
 However, you won’t be able to take a look behind the scenes.
-Many food tours get visitors to go to the “employee-only area”, see how the food is prepared, and how the average workday in one of the local restaurants looks like.
+Many food tours get visitors to go to the “employee-only area”, and see how the food is prepared, and what the average workday in one of the local restaurants looks like.
 During one of these visits, you might even get a few new cooking tips and learn how to prepare a local delicacy.

-No matter how open-minded you might be when trying new food, you surely have your regrets on spending on a local delicacy that you didn’t like at all.
+No matter how open-minded you might be when trying new food, you surely have your regrets about spending on a local delicacy that you didn’t like at all.
 With food tours, you can eliminate that risk.
 Food tours usually cover between 7-10 eateries and multiple local dishes.
-After this, you’ll be able to choose where would you want to come back and which places you’ll skip.
+After this, you’ll be able to choose where you want to come back and which places you’ll skip.
 In other words, you’ll get…

 Food tours will take you on restaurant hopping and make you try so many restaurants that you’ll probably need a week to cover all of them on your own.
-You can expect to try the best samples of local cuisine, from snacks at farmers markets and street food joints to dining in the most famous local restaurants.
+You can expect to try the best samples of local cuisine, from snacks at farmers’ markets and street food joints to dining in the most famous local restaurants.

 Like it?
 Pin it.